 Click here for our foyer chandelier photo gallery.
 Foyers are the quintessential chandelier space.
 This grand lighting option creates grandeur for guests arriving into your home.
 It’s a real show-piece.
 For larger foyers, the bigger, the better.

-5. Master Bedroom Chandeliers
+5. Primary Bedroom Chandeliers

-6. Master Bathroom Chandeliers
+6. Primary Bathroom Chandeliers

-Click here for our master bathroom chandelier gallery.
+Click here for our primary bathroom chandelier gallery.
 I have to admit when putting the bathroom chandelier gallery together I was pleasantly surprised how nice a chandelier looks in the bathroom.
 Check them out for yourself.

 Below are answers to questions about chandeliers.